Graded Hecke algebras, constructible sheaves and the p-adic Kazhdan--Lusztig conjecture: Standard modules of twisted graded Hecke algebras

-\ We would like to make the parametrization of $\Irr_r (\mh H (G,M,q\cE))$ from Theorem \ref{thm:4.2} with $r \in \R_{>0}$ compatible with the analytic properties temperedness and (essentially) discrete series.
-When $G$ is connected, this is worked out in \cite{Lus-Cusp3}.
-Unfortunately the outcome is not exactly what we want, it rather produces "anti-tempered" representations where we would like temperedness.
+\ We investigate how the standard $\mh H$-modules change under composition with automorphisms of $\mh H = \mh H (G,M,q\cE)$.
+This will help us to make the parametrization of $\Irr_r (\mh H)$ from Theorem \ref{thm:4.2} with $r \in \R_{>0}$ compatible with the analytic properties temperedness and (essentially) discrete series.
+When $G$ is connected, that is worked out in \cite{Lus-Cusp3}.
+Unfortunately the outcome is not exactly what we want, it rather produces ``anti-tempered" representations where we would like temperedness.